Global19-atlassian-net/iODKbook2/AlgLin/source/introduction_algebraic_structures.rst

 A subset of the structure's underlying set can form a substructure only if the operations of the structure do not move elements out from this subset, that is when the subset is closed under these operations.
-Moreover, all axioms concerning the operations should be satisfied in the subset.
+Also, all axioms concerning the operations should be satisfied in the subset.

 Fortunately, there are practical compact criteria allowing to omit a detailed verification whether each axiom is fulfilled in a given subset.
-For example, for groups one may easily prove
+For example, for groups one may easily prove (see Appendix A3) the following

 .. admonition:: Criterion for a subgroup. :math:`\\`

    Let :math:`\ \,\mathbb{G}\;=\;(G,\;\bot\,)\ \,` be a group, :math:`\ \,\emptyset\neq H\,\subset G\,.\ `
-   Then :math:`\ H<G\ ` if and only if
+   Then :math:`\ H<G\ ` if, and only if,

    .. math::